SAM security workers begin union vote, allege retaliation from employer

 From Tuesday to May 31, about 65 of SAM’s internal security workers will vote in a National Labor Relations Board election on whether to form an independent union.
 If the security workers do vote to form a union, organizers say they would pursue increased wages and benefits, and added COVID-19 protections.

 Since going public with their unionization efforts in January, union organizer Josh Davis said the workers have had many disagreements with SAM leadership.
 The security workers’ current union campaign is their second this year.
-SAM declined to voluntarily recognize the union representation in either campaign, leaving a NLRB election as the path to unionization.
+SAM declined to voluntarily recognize the union representation in either campaign, leaving an NLRB election as the path to unionization.

 The security workers first wanted to join the International Union of Painters and Allied Trades, but were unable because of a a statutory requirement in the National Labor Relations Act prohibiting the NLRB from certifying a union as the representative of security workers if it also represents nonsecurity workers, as IUPAT would.
 In the second campaign, they are forming an independent union to represent themselves, rather than being represented by a national or international labor union or a union federation.